 Business Administration covers all organisations and all professional fields.
 The exciting world of property development and real estate management requires business administration qualities both of entrepreneurship and organisation and project management.

-Students who choose the Bachelor IBA in Real Estate Management learn about portfolio management of property, also valuations, with buying and selling procedures operating in various countries.
+Students who choose the BBA Specialisation in Real Estate Management, as part of the BBA pathway International Business Administration, learn about portfolio management of property, also valuations, with buying and selling procedures operating in various countries.
 You will study the exciting world of real estate as an investment, examine the relationship between property, insurance and tax, then understand the complex system of loans and mortgages, which are involved in the highly profitable industry surrounding the development, buying and selling of property.

 A detailed knowledge of the real estate world enables business administrators to fulfil their specialist functions within those organisations and companies involved in buying and selling property or locations for industrial purposes or investment.
 These specialists are also trained to operate independently as property consultants and advisors, real estate being one of the major growth areas in which individual entrepreneurs are becoming highly successful today.